 - Perfect Sustainable Stay: Agriturismo La Palascìa Masseria Agreste

-Where to stay in the region?
+Where to Stay in Puglia?

 When it comes to choosing where to stay in the province of Lecce, there are a few options.
 Lecce is the largest town in the area, with about a hundred thousand inhabitants.
 The beautiful city of Otranto on the Adriatic Sea is another great option.
 Just below, I have listed the best options and what makes them a little special.